Why You Should Consider Sealing Criminal Records

 What is Not Eligible to be Sealed?

-You’re not eligible to have records sealed for a class 1, 2, or 3 felony or a level 1 drug felony.
+You’re not eligible to have records sealed if you are convicted of a class 1, 2, or 3 felony or a level 1 drug felony.

 Also ineligible are: